Netatalk/netatalk/doc/manual/ACL.md

 i.e. calling *chmod g-w* will not only revoke write access for the group, but for all entities granted write access by ACL_USER or ACL_GROUP entries.

-### Mapping POSIX ACLs to macOS ACLs
+### Mapping POSIX ACLs to AFP ACLs

 When a client reads an object's ACL,
-**afpd** maps its POSIX ACL onto an equivalent macOS ACL.
-Writing an object's ACL requires **afpd** to map a macOS ACL onto a POSIX ACL.
-Due to architectural limitations of POSIX ACLs, an exact mapping is usually impossible, so the result is an approximation of the original ACL's semantics.
+**afpd** maps its POSIX ACL into AFP's macOS-style ACL format.
+Writing an AFP ACL maps it back to POSIX ACL entries.
+This is an approximation, not an exact round trip, because the server ACL model cannot represent all AFP ACL features.

-- **afpd** silently discards entries that deny permissions, because they cannot be represented in the POSIX architecture.
+- **afpd** silently discards requested deny entries, because they cannot be represented in the POSIX architecture.

 - Because entries within POSIX ACLs are unordered,